JoseRoberto1506/JoseRoberto1506/README.md

 </div>

 ## 📄 About me
-- 💻  I've been studying and developing projects to apply my knowledge and enhance my skills in Python, HTML, and CSS.
-Recently, I started studying JavaScript to complement my knowledge in web development.
+- 💻  I've been studying and developing projects to apply my knowledge and enhance my skills.
-- 📚 Undergraduate student of Information Systems at UFRPE (Rural Federal University of Pernambuco).
+- 🎓 Information Systems student at UFRPE (Rural Federal University of Pernambuco).
 - 💵 I also like to study about economics, investments and financial market.

 ## 🛠 Tech Stack